jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 The last step is to add a popup to display the data values.
 The process is similar to adding popups to markers.
 To do so, we'll need to initialize a popup variable, and then use JS that interacts with each layer in each map.
 However, the code below updates the location of the popup to match the user's mouse (or cursor) location any time it moves.
 It also will automatically close the popup when the mouse leaves the map.

-Another note on organization.
-You should stick with the organization you used earlier.
-Grouping all variable declarations toegether OR by grouping the owners code and the renter code.
-What is important, is that the varibale delarations are above the functions that manipulate those variables.
+Another note on organization: You should stick with the organization you used earlier.
+Grouping all variable declarations together OR by grouping the owners code and the renters code.
+What is important, is that the variable declarations are above the functions that manipulate those variables.

    ```javascript
 	//var declarations